arts-link/gordon-landreth-photography/content/about.md

 ## This website

 This website is an [arts-link.com project](https://www.arts-link.com) created using open source software and tools.
 The website is built with [hugo](https://gohugo.io/) using [hugo-theme-gallery](https://github.com/nicokaiser/hugo-theme-gallery) and hosted on cloudfront in an S3 bucket.

+## Important Notice

+Please respect the ownership of these photos.
+All images on this website are the property of Gordon Landreth's family and are not in the public domain.
+Just because these photos are accessible online does not mean they are free to use, copy, or distribute.
+We kindly ask that you do not steal or misuse them.
+Thank you for your understanding and cooperation.